RafaelAPB/RafaelAPB/README.md

 - 💰 Building the next infrastructure layer for digital assets at IETF (SATP).

-- Rust 🦀, TS, Python, Solidity.
+- Rust 🦀, TS, Golang, Python, Solidity.

-- 👯 I’m looking to collaborate on academic papers in the areas of MEV, interoperability, blockchain security, and blockchain privacy.

-- ❎ Big fan, contributor, mentor, and supporter at Hyperledger Foundation (goo Hyperledger Cacti 🌵).
+- ❎ Big fan, contributor, mentor, maintainer, and supporter at Hyperledger Foundation (goo Hyperledger Cacti 🌵).

 - 📫 <a href=https://rafaelapb.github.io/> My personal site can be accessed here.</a>